AmmarkoV/AdvancedImageSearch/README.md

 lsimg for example ( which is the first implemented application ) should be able to return images which are larger than a specific resolution , that contain faces , that are similar to another one , that are bright ( histograms ) , that have been taken in a specific Longitude/Latitude ( EXIF ) or the same content as some other image file etc..

-You can view implemented functionality by issuing "lsimg - help"
+You can view implemented functionality by issuing "lsimg --help"

 To submit bug or feature tickets you can use the github issue system